obiba/presto-obiba/README.md

 This connector provides different types of catalogs:
 * catalog of values: provides for each `project` a schema and for each `table` a SQL table of individual values,
 * catalog of variables: provides for each `project` a schema and for each `table` a SQL table of variables,
-* catalog of system information: provides a `taxonomies` with SQL tables describing taxonomy, vocabulary and term objects.
+* catalog of system information: provides a `system` schema with SQL tables describing taxonomy, vocabulary and term objects.

 ### Configuration